Coly010/github-user-search/README.md

 ```

 Vercel makes it easy to manage the environment variables that are set when deploying the project on their project settings page.

-## NOTES

-- MatPaginator supports I18N, which can be seen in the `paginator.i18n.ts` file.
-However, if the paginator is already rendered, and then the language is switched, the paginator i18n does not update.
-  - Because `useFactory` creates a singleton, any code that's subscribed to changes in the factory won't update the Singleton instance, just the object that was used to create the Singleton.
-  - Happy path currently would be to change language before making a search

 ## Development server